slatedocs/slate/source/includes/api-reference/_index.html.md

 * `id` - the id of this enum option.
 Note that this is the id of the _option_ - the Custom Field itself has a separate `id`. * `name` - the name of the option, e.g. "Choice #1" * `enabled` - whether this field is enabled.
 Disabled fields are not available to choose from when disabled, and are visually hidden in the Asana application, but they remain in the metadata for Custom Field values which were set to the option before the option was disabled. * `color` - a color associated with this choice.

 On the Task's Custom Field value, the enum will have an `enum_value` property which will be the same as one of the choices from the list defined in the Custom Field metadata.

+#### Querying an organization for its Custom Fields

+As Custom Fields are shared across the workspace or organization, the Workspace [can be queried](#get-a-workspace-39-s-custom-fields) for its list of defined Custom Fields.
+Like other collection queries, the fields will be returned as a compact record; slightly different from most other compact records is the fact that the compact record for Custom Fields includes `type` as well as `gid` and `name`.

+#### Accessing Custom Field definitions

+The [Custom Fields](#get-a-custom-field) reference describes how the metadata which defines a Custom Field is accessed.
+A GET request with a `gid` can be issued on the `/custom_fields` endpoint to fetch the full definition of a single Custom Field given its `gid` from (for instance) listing all Custom Fields on a Workspace, or getting the `gid` from a Custom Field Settings object or a Task.

+#### Associating Custom Fields with a Project or Portfolio

+A mapping between a Custom Field and a Project or Portfolio is handled with a [Custom Field Settings](#asana-custom-field-settings) object.
+This object contains a reference for each of the Custom Field and the Project, as well as additional information about the per-Project status of that particular Custom Field, for instance, `is_important`, which defines whether or not the custom field will appear in the grid (list of tasks) on the Asana application.

+#### Accessing Custom Field values on Tasks

+The [Tasks](#get-a-task) reference has information on how Custom Fields look on Tasks.
+Custom Fields will return as an array on the property `custom_fields`, and each entry will contain, side-by-side, the compact representation of the Custom Field metadata and a `{typename}_value` property that stores the value set for the Custom Field.

+Of particular note is that the top-level `gid` of each entry in the `custom_fields` array is the `gid` of the Custom Field metadata, as it is the compact representation of this metadata.
+This can be used to refer to the full metadata by making a request to the `/custom_fields/{custom_fields_id}` endpoint as described above.

+Custom Fields can be set just as in the Asana-defined fields on a task via POST or PUT requests.
+You can see an example on the [update a task](#update-a-task) endpoint.

+#### Warning: Program defensively with regards to Custom Field definitions

+Asana application users have the ability to change the definitions of Custom Field metadata.
+This means that as you write scripts or applications to work with them, it's possible for the definitions to change at any time, which may cause an application using them to break or malfunction if it makes assumptions about the metadata for a particular Custom Field.
+When using Custom Fields, it is a good idea to program *defensively*, meaning you your application should double-check that the Custom Field metadata is what it expects.

+Storing the state of the Custom Field metadata for too long if you dynamically create a model for it can cause your model to become unsynchronized with the model stored in Asana.
+If you encounter (for example) an `enum` value on a Task that does not match any option in your metadata model, your metadata model has become out of date with the Custom Field metadata.

+**Note:** We are currently studying proposals for future implementations to more elegantly handle the modification of Custom Field metadata for application integrations.

+#### Enabled and Disabled Values

+When information that is contained in a Custom Field value loses a logical association with its metadata definition, the value becomes disabled.
+This can happen in a couple of simple ways, for example, if you remove the Custom Field metadata from a Project, or move a Task with a Custom Field to a different Project which does not have the Custom Field metadata associated with it.
+The value remains on the Task, and the Custom Field metadata can still be found and examined, but as the context in which the Custom Field makes sense is gone, the Custom Field cannot change its value; it can only be cleared.

+Note: Tasks that are associated with multiple Projects do not become disabled, so long as at least one of the Projects is still associated with the Custom Field metadata.
+In other words, Tasks with multiple Projects will retain logically associated to the set of Custom Field metadata represented by all of their Projects.

+Moving the Task back under a Project with that Custom Field applied to it or applying the Custom Field metadata to the current Project will return the Custom Field value to an enabled state.
+In this scenario, the Custom Field will be re-enabled and editable again.

+In the Asana application, disabled fields are grayed out and not allowed to change, other than to be discarded.
+In the API, we return a property `enabled: false` to inform the external application that the value has been disabled.

+Note that the API enforces the same operations on disabled Custom Field values as hold in the Asana application: they may not have their values changed, since the lack of context for the values of a custom field in general doesn't provide enough information to know what new values should be.
+Setting the Custom Field value to `null` will clear and remove the Custom Field value from the Task.

+#### Custom Field access control

+Custom Fields are a complex feature of the Asana platform, and their access in the Asana application and in the API vary based on the status of the user and project.
+When building your application, it's best to be defensive and not assume the given user will have read or write access to a custom field, and fail gracefully when this occurs.

 </section>